Skip to Content

 Beans are an excellent addition to many meals.
 Add them to a salad like Persian piyaz or stir them into soup and stew, including Moroccan beef and chickpea stew

-Use beans, such as chickpeas, edamame, and butter beans, and make creamy hummus.
-Speaking of, try my butter bean hummus with air fryer pita chips.
+Use beans, such as chickpeas, edamame, and butter beans to make creamy hummus.
 Many casserole recipes include beans.
 And although it’s controversial (I am looking at you, Texas), beans have a place in chili.

 Nutritional Benefits of Beans